 I wonder if Erdogan, or someone on his team, is pursuing a “strategy of tension” vis-a-vis the USA, primarily for domestic political consumption.
 Erdogan’s base (like Erdogan himself, we assume) is furious with the US for attempting to crush Turkish democracy in the coup attempt of July 15, 2016…and then refusing to extradite CIA-supported stooge Fethullah Gulen, the alleged coup leader.
 As we approach the first anniversary of the failed coup, Erdogan gains political points in Turkey for strutting around thumbing his nose at the US.
 What better way to do that than beat the hell out of some Kurdish “terrorists” in Washington, DC?

 Somewhat similar (though less violent) stunts occurred in Europe during the run-up to the Turkish referendum that changed Turkey from a parliamentary to a presidential government.
 Erdogan supporters clashed with European governments, standing up for their right to campaign among Turkish communities in Europe.
 It played well back home in Turkey.
 The more Erdogan stands up to the bullying West, the better he looks to his base.

 In any case, all this “political streetfighting and thuggery” stuff seems to be getting out of hand, as I said in the interview posted above.

-Posted by Kevin Barrett on June 19, 2017, With 2080 Reads Filed under Civil Liberties & Freedom.
+Posted by Kevin Barrett on June 19, 2017, With 3349 Reads Filed under Civil Liberties & Freedom.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.